Discipline & School Policies

 Forgotten Schoolwork and/or Laptops: Please do not bring forgotten schoolwork to school—it will not be delivered to your son until the end of the school day.
 An important part of developing responsibility in children is by allowing them to experience logical and natural consequences.

 Lost & Found: Please see that the student’s name is on all clothing and belongings (lunch boxes, backpacks, book bags, jackets, computer bags, shoes, etc.).
 All Lower School “lost and found” items will be kept in the Lost and Found cabinet in the Kelley Building foyer.
 Marked Middle School “lost and found” may be found outside the Dean of Students’ office in the Kelley Building.
-Unmarked items will be given to charity at the end of each semester.
+Unmarked items will be given to charity at the end of each quarter.
 It is the responsibility of each parent and student to have all items marked with the student’s name and the responsibility of the student to find his lost items.

 Personal Property: Use of a lock on a students’ locker is mandatory in Middle School.
 Students are encouraged to leave valuable possessions at home.
 Toys, electronic devices and games, valuable collections, trading cards, jewelry, etc. should not be brought to school.
 The school is not responsible for theft, damage, breakage, loss, or liability for injury.
 Any of these items will be confiscated and held by the front office for parent pick-up.